 Be aware that if you were subject to § 212(e) and changed your status before satisfying the requirement, you are still subject.

 If you are subject to § 212(e), you can apply for a waiver of the two-year foreign residence requirement.
 There are several grounds upon which one can make such an application.

-If you are otherwise eligible to apply for a green card in the United States, be prepared to demonstrate that you did not have immigrant intent when you applied for J-1 status and that later, unexpected circumstances occurred to change this—for example, you met and married a U.S. citizen, and are applying for a green card as his or her immediate relative spouse.
+If you are otherwise eligible to apply for a green card in the United States now, be prepared to demonstrate that you did not have immigrant intent when you originally applied for J-1 status and that later, unexpected circumstances occurred to change this—for example, you met and married a U.S. citizen, and are applying for a green card as an immediate relative spouse.

-If an employer is willing to sponsor you for a green card, consider changing your status to H-1B (specialty technical worker) first.
-H-1B visa holders are allowed to have immigrant intent.
+If an employer is willing to sponsor you for a green card, and you aren't subject to the two-year home residence requirement, consider changing your status to H-1B (specialty technical worker) first.
+H-1B visa holders are allowed to have immigrant or "dual" intent.

 Consular processing of your green card is always an option if you are concerned about immigrant intent.
 That means that you would leave the U.S. at the end of your H-1B stay and apply from your home country, without having to face dual intent issues.
 See Overview of the H-1B Visa Application Process for more.